whopperprinting/LayerLapse/README.md

 The board is powered via USB-C (cable **not** included by default — available as an add-on).
 Camera shutter cables (2.5mm to your camera brand) are also **not** included by default, but are available as optional add-ons.

+### Programming the Board:

 LayerLapse includes an extra GPIO pin for custom expansion — perfect for adding a servo, LED, infrared module, or other creative mods that activate on every layer change.
 For example, you could use a servo to physically press the shutter on any camera with a remote — making LayerLapse compatible with virtually any camera system, even those without a shutter jack.
-The code is [available here](code/DIY_LayerLapse_firmware.txt), free for you to modify!
+The code is [available here](code/DIY_LayerLapse_firmware.txt), free for you to modify! **Note:** In order to program the board, you'll need a UPDI programmer (3-pin: GND, VCC, UPDI).

+### DIY Option:

 For those who prefer to build their own, a full DIY guide is included in this repository.
 While the DIY route is completely possible using off-the-shelf components, **LayerLapse was created to save time, simplify the process, and deliver beautiful results right out of the box.**